22 key points

 Fuzzy knowledge is information-rich: transforming it into binary knowledge at the beginning of the data processing induces a bias that inevitably affects the quality of the decision.
 Maintaining the fuzziness throughout the data processing and deciding only at the end of the process (final transition from a fuzzy decision to a binary decision) is much more adequate for accurate decisions.

-Fuzzy logic and fuzzy set theory are used for the gradual and nuanced modeling of expert knowledge by replicating their mode of reasoning while allowing the definition of categories with ill-defined limits.
-By integrating both imprecision and uncertainty, it makes it possible to design decision-support systems that are more effective than conventional expert systems: an expert will be all the more confident of their assertions if they are authorized to be imprecise and will be all the more uncertain if they are forced to be precise.
-It also offers a high-performance alternative approach for modeling complex processes and non-linear phenomena.
-Fuzzy logic is part of the approach of Symbolic / Cognitive Fuzzy AI.
+By integrating both imprecision and uncertainty, it makes it possible to design decision-support systems that are more effective than conventional expert systems: experts will be even more confident of their assertions if they are authorized to be imprecise and will be all the more uncertain if they are forced to be precise.

 The Fuzzy Relation of order N (FR-N) generalizes the concepts of scalar of [0,1] (FR-0), fuzzy set (FR-1), of fuzzy two-dimensional relation (FR-2) and extends them to an N-dimensional space.
 An FR-N thus defines a non-linear multi-dimensional equation.

-This theory defines new original algebraic structures while exhibiting the corresponding maximum algebraic structures according to the operators used.
-Compared to other AI techniques, it thus allows a larger margin in non-linear non-convex non-connected non-monotonous, and non-decomposable modeling of complex processes and phenomena.
+Compared to the other binary AI techniques, it thus allows a larger margin in modeling non-linear non-monotonous non-convex non-connected, and non-decomposable complex processes and phenomena.

-Induction is the reasoning mode that makes it possible to discover general laws (i.e., a model) from observing given facts about causes and their consequences.
+Induction is the human reasoning mode that makes it possible to discover general laws (i.e., a model) from observing given facts about causes and their consequences.

-Abduction is the reasoning mode that searches for particular possible causes for a given consequence from general laws.
+Abduction is the human reasoning mode that searches for particular possible causes for a given consequence from general laws.